changm/SilkDocs/silk.md

 All **VsyncObservers** are notified on the *Hardware Vsync Thread*.
 It is the responsibility of the **VsyncObservers** to post tasks to their respective correct thread.
 For example, the **CompositorVsyncObserver** will be notified on the *Hardware Vsync Thread*, and post a task to the *Compositor Thread* to do the actual composition.

 1. Compositor Thread - Nothing changes
 2. Main Thread - PVsyncChild receives IPC messages on the main thread.
+We also enable/disable vsync on the main thread.
 3. PBackground Thread - Creates a connection from the PBackground thread on the parent process to the main thread in the content process.
 4. Hardware Vsync Thread - Every platform is different, but we always have the concept of a hardware vsync thread.
 Sometimes this is actually created by the host OS.
 On Windows, we have to create a separate platform thread that blocks on DwmFlush().